 Sales and discounting tactics: If you know your retail store’s busiest times of day or hours, you may schedule flash sales or other special promotions for certain times.
 You’ll be able to contact more consumers and can sell more of your inventory.

-• Marketing tactics: Assume you put out an email campaign announcing a forthcoming sale or event.
-You may gauge the performance of your marketing initiatives by monitoring foot traffic on the given day.
+- Marketing tactics: Assume you put out an email campaign announcing a forthcoming sale or event.
+You may gauge the performance of your marketing initiatives by monitoring foot traffic on a given day.
 The information may then be used to enhance subsequent marketing plans.

 3. A better understanding of outside influences

 Your foot traffic will inevitably be impacted by general retail industry foot traffic patterns.
-For instance, investment banking firm UBS forecasts that 80,000 retail outlets would shut by 2026.
-This is predicated on the presumption that internet sales would continue to increase quickly.
+For instance, investment banking firm UBS forecasts that 80,000 retail outlets will shut by 2026.
+This is predicated on the presumption that Internet sales would continue to increase quickly.

 Other outside factors include: